-On the positive side, having a Very Good or Excellent credit score can help you save on your student loans, score a top-tier rewards credit card, and even help you afford a better home one day.
+On the positive side, having a good credit score can help you save on your student loans, score a top-tier rewards credit card, and even help you afford a better home one day.

 - Excellent: 800 – 850